 When you review the information resources recommended above, you discover that clustering employs very specialized terminology.
 The following brief glossary provides basic definitions of clustering terms and relates them to your GroupWise system:

 cluster: A grouping of from two to eight Windows servers configured so that data storage locations and applications can transfer from one server to another without interrupting their availability to users.

 passive node: A node in the cluster that is not currently running programs, but is waiting for an active node to fail.
 A passive node does not make its resources available in the cluster until an active node fails over to it.

 resource group: Two or more resources that must fail over together in order to remain functional.
 For example, for a domain to be functional, the domain directory and its MTA must fail over together.
 For a post office to be functional, the post office directory and its POA must fail over together

 physical disk: The physical location where resources are created or installed.
 For example, a domain or post office directory is created on a physical disk.
 The agent software is installed on a physical disk.

 failover: The process of moving resources and resource groups on a shared disk from a failed node to a functional node so that availability to users is uninterrupted.
-For example, if the node where the POA is running goes down, the post office resource group fails over to another node so that users can continue to use GroupWise.
+For example, if the node where the POA is running goes down, the post office resource group would fail over to another node so that users could continue to use GroupWise.

 failback: The process of returning resources and resource groups to their original node after the situation causing the failover has been resolved.
 For example, if a POA and its post office fail over to another node in the cluster, that resource group can be configured to fail back to its original node when the problem is resolved.